ZhaoZMer/PHPGAT/README.md

 ### An easiler way to install
 *Note*: we suggest you to install all the package using conda (both miniconda and [Anaconda](https://anaconda.org/) are ok)

 After cloning this respository, you can use anaconda to install the **PHPGATv2.yaml**.
-The command is: `conda env create -f PHPGATv2.yaml -n PHPGATv2`
+The command is: `conda env create -f PHPGATv2.yaml -n PHPGAT`

 ### Prepare the databae
 Due to the limited size of the GitHub,you can use ncbi-genome-download to download the dataset.